bediger4000/nqueens/README.md

 Placing N queens causes the code to see if the current board has already been encountered.
 If not, it prints the board.
-This function, in Go, uses a pointer to a board of type `[][]int` to avoid copying a bunch of slices all over the place.
+This function, in Go, uses a pointer to a board of type `[12][12]int` to avoid copying a bunch of slices or 12x12 2-D arrays all over the place.

 The recursive function mostly exists to keep track of where on the chess board a queen got placed.
+Each recursive function iterates over the squares of the board, placing a queen on an empty square that isn't attacked by any queen currently on the board.
+After placing that queen, it calls itself.
+Recursion stops if the recursion reaches N-plies deep.
+Backtracking occurs when the recursive function returns from calling itself.
+It removes the queen it just placed, then iterates to find another empty square on the board, not under attack by any existing queen.

 * [Threaded version](threaded.go)